FelipeZerokun/100-days-python/Day_01_Band_Name_Generator/Readme.md

 ## Project 1: Random Band Generator

 This small project demostrates how to get User-input varialbes, how to concatenate string's variables

+Using the input() method to get two different strings from the user.
+Then, we concatenate both variables and print the result.